πŸ‡ΏπŸ‡¦ Online Trading South Africa

 Monitor Your Emotions

-Successful trading requires discipline and patience.
+Successful trading requires discipline and patience β€” never chase losses or over-trade.

 Online Trading Strategies